OpenResearchInstitute/documents/Remote_Labs/Adding-Our-Blocks-to-the-Analog-Devices-HDL-Reference-Design.md

 `cat build/pluto.itb build/pluto.frm.md5 > build/pluto.frm`

+Now that we have an updated pluto.frm file, we update the PLUTO SDR by moving the pluto.frm file to the device and install it with the update_frm.sh utility.

 ## Integrating Custom IP into the PLUTO SDR HDL Reference Design using Out of Tree Module Method